Hard2bit

 Frequently asked questions

-What is the difference between RBAC and ABAC
+What is the difference between RBAC and ABAC?

-Why is segregation of duties (SoD) important
+Why is segregation of duties (SoD) so important?

-How do you audit authorization in a large enterprise
+How do you audit authorization in a large enterprise?